kbsjunk/fuzzy-typeahead/README.md

 Next Steps
 ----------
-- [x] Better customisation through options
-- [ ] Convert options into object allowing default and better handling of omitted parameters
+- Convert options into object allowing default and better handling of omitted parameters
-- [ ] Build into proper standalone Boostrap widget
+- Build into proper standalone Boostrap widget